-GLI Fiduciary Net Position and HIC Plan Data is available in the separately issued VRS 2020 and 2019 Comprehensive Annual Financial Reports (Annual Report).
-A copy of the 2020 VRS Annual Report may be downloaded from the VRS website http://www.varetire.org/Pdf/Publications/2020-annual-report.pdf.
-A copy of the 2019 VRS Annual Report may be downloaded from the VRS website http://www.varetire.org/Pdf/Publications/2019-annual-report.pdf.
-Both files can be received by requesting a copy in writing to the System's Chief Financial Officer at P.O.
-Box 2500, Richmond, VA, 23218-2500.
+Information about the GLI Fiduciary Net Position and HIC Plan Data are available in the separately issued VRS 2021 Annual Comprehensive Financial Report.
+A copy of the 2021 VRS Annual Report may be downloaded from the VRS website at varetire.org/pdf/publications/2021-annual-report.pdf, or by writing to the System's Chief Financial Officer at P.O.
+Box 2500, Richmond, VA 23218-2500.